All SMC food security programs are temporarily on hold. Students experiencing food insecurity can email

 About Food Security

-Over the past two years, SMC’s Office of Student Life along with the Associated Students Board of Directors have to lead the way in developing programs that directly provide nutritious meals to students as well as assisting students in identifying resources to nutritious food.
+SMC’s Office of Student Life along with the Associated Students Board of Directors have led the way in developing programs that directly provide nutritious meals to students as well as assisting students in identifying resources to nutritious food.
 Food security programs and events are supported by the Associated Students and Student Health Services.

-You don’t have to choose between purchasing books over eating healthy!
+You don’t have to choose between purchasing books and eating healthy!
+CalFresh is California’s Supplemental Nutrition Assistance Program.
 You may be eligible for up to $192 per month in CalFresh benefits!

-Started by the Associated Students in the Fall of 2016, the Free Lunch Voucher program recognizing that student success is intricately tied to having access to our most basic needs, provides hot meals to our most vulnerable students.
+Started by the Associated Students in the Fall of 2016, the Free Lunch Voucher program provides hot meals to our most disadvantaged students.

 Currently enrolled Santa Monica College Students can complete an application with Student Health Services or the Office of Student Life where the Student Life Counselors verify eligibility.
 Students will then meet with a social worker in Student Health Services to ensure they are connected to all essential resources on campus.

 Once enrolled in the program, students are required to meet with a counselor or social worker three times a semester.
-At each visit, students receive six $5 vouchers to be used in any of our on-campus food vendors and also receive relevant timely counseling services.
+At each visit, students receive eight vouchers, valued at $8.00, to be used at any of our on-campus food vendors.

 The Galley is a food closet program in collaboration with the Westside Foodbank; it provides four food closets to high need program areas around campus.
 The food is available for any student in need where they can gather a few grocery items or grab-and-go options to carry them through the week.